 After successful authentication in new AMF, which is triggered by the integrity check failure in old AMF at step 5, the new AMF invokes step 4 above again and indicates that the UE is validated (i.e. through the reason parameter as specified in clause 5.2.2.2.2).

+9b If NAS security context does not exist, the NAS security initiation is performed as described in TS 33.501 [15].

+9b-1.
 The AMF decides if the Registration Request needs to be rerouted as described in clause 4.2.2.2.3, where the initial AMF refers to the AMF.

-9b If NAS security context does not exist, the NAS security initiation is performed as described in TS 33.501 [15].